tucab/dotfiles/README.md

 Hi!
-This is my personal dotfiles repo for easier setup for linux installs because im a distrohopper lol.
+This are my personal dotfiles for easier setup during linux installs.